Determination of nuclear deformations with an emulator for sub-barrier fusion reactions: SUMMARY

 We have introduced a novel and efficient method for low-energy nuclear reactions based on an emulator integrated with the coupled-channels formalism.
 To this end, we have employed the eigenvector continuation technique together with the discrete basis formalism.
 We have applied this to the $^{16}$O+$^{144,154}$Sm, $^{186}$W fusion reactions at energies around the Coulomb barrier, and demonstrated that the emulator accurately reproduces key observables of the reactions while achieving a substantial speed-up over the conventional methods.
 We have also demonstrated that the emulator can successfully lead to optimum values of the deformation parameters which are consistent to the values with the exact calculations.
 This was the case both for the surface vibration of ${^{144}\mathrm{Sm}}$ and the static deformation of ${^{154}\mathrm{Sm}}$ and ${^{186}\mathrm{W}}$.
 This validates the capacity of the emulator to accurately extract intrinsic nuclear properties.
 The observed rapid convergence of numerical errors, along with the substantial speed-up over the exact calculations, confirms EC as an efficient and reliable surrogate model for coupled-channels calculations.
 Given these superior characteristics of EC, the EC approach is ideally suited for computationally intensive applications involving numerous repeated calculations, particularly multi-parameter searches.
 This methodological advancement offers a systematic way to explore the shapes of atomic nuclei.
 Ultimately, the emulator introduced in this paper will enhance our ability to precisely determine the fundamental properties of atomic nuclei, paving the way for more comprehensive and accurate reaction studies.

 In this paper, for the deformed nuclei, we have considered axial quadrupole and hexadecapole deformations within the coupled-channels formalism.
 We mention that the theoretical framework can be readily extended to encompass more complex deformations, e.g., the triaxial ($\gamma$) and the octupole ($\beta_3$) deformations.
 Given the current intense interest in the high-energy nuclear physics community regarding a determination of these deformations of e.g., $^{238}\mathrm{U}$ \cite{star2024imaging, Collaboration_2025}, we plan to explore optimal deformation parameters of this nucleus applying the theoretical basis of the present study to e.g. $^{16}$O+$^{238}$U fusion reactions at subbarrier energies \cite{PhysRevLett.74.1295,PhysRevLett.93.162701}.
-We will report on it in a separate publication.
+Furthermore, to manage the increased dimensionality of the parameter space and further enhance the efficiency of emulators, it would be useful to incorporate an algorithmic optimization for training snapshot selection\cite{ChenChen2017} and to utilize the Principal Component Analysis \cite{quarteroni2016reduced} in order to construct a more compact reduced basis.
+We will report on these in a separate publication.